Sarah Sackman: 2024 general election

 At the 2024 election, Sackman was reselected as the Labour Party candidate for Finchley and Golders Green, ahead of Councillor Arjun Mittra, standing on a platform of supporting economic growth particularly for small businesses by: cutting business rates and freezing energy prices; investing in skills and grants to provide work for unemployed young people; giving more money in the NHS, including a new system for caring for the elderly; and getting more police back on the streets.
-She held that a Labour Government would continue to regard British ties with Israel as important nut must advocate a negotiated peace with the Palestinians and "for democratic values".
+She held that a Labour Government would continue to regard British ties with Israel as important but must advocate a negotiated peace with the Palestinians and "for democratic values".

 Backed by a number of Labour grandees including former Prime Minister Gordon Brown, future Prime Minister Keir Starmer and Chancellor Rachel Reeves, Sackman was elected to parliament with a majority of 4,581 votes defeating the Conservative candidate, Alex Deane.

-In her victory speech on July 5th at the RAF Museum, Sackman said community would "triumph over hate" with Labour's anti-Semitism record under the spotlight, and declared she would help to build: "a society where nurses aren't forced to visit foodbanks; where women and girls aren't afraid to walk home at night; where we act when we see the planet on fire, and where we welcome rather than demonise those, like my ancestors, who come to this country fleeing persecution."
+In her victory speech on July 5 at the RAF Museum in Hendon, Sackman said community would "triumph over hate" with Labour's anti-Semitism record under the spotlight, and declared she would help to build: "a society where nurses aren't forced to visit foodbanks; where women and girls aren't afraid to walk home at night; where we act when we see the planet on fire, and where we welcome rather than demonise those, like my ancestors, who come to this country fleeing persecution."